pivotal/docs-tap/tap-gui/tap-gui-rbac/setup-tap-gui-rbac-only-gke.md

-# Enable Authorization on Remote Clusters in Tanzu Application Platform GUI
+# Enabling authorization on remote clusters in Tanzu Application Platform GUI

 You can control the access to Kubernetes runtime resources on Tanzu Application Platform GUI based on user roles and permissions for each of the visible remote clusters.